wookey-project/ewok-kernel/doc/syscalls/sys_lock.rst

 sys_lock
 --------

-Most of the time, using pure userspace semaphores is enough to lock an access to a given shared variable.
-Semaphores are implemented in the libstd.
-Nonetheless, there might be some specific cases where pure userspace implementations are not enough.
+Pure userspace semaphore, as proposed in libstd.h, do not permit easy handling of variable shared between ISR and mainthread.
+ISR treatments do not allow to sleep or wait for the main thread to release semaphores.
+The solution to this problem is to instruct Ewok not to schedule the ISR routine while the shared variable is in use in the main thread.
+Of course such a situation ought to be short.

 .. contents::

 sys_lock()
 ^^^^^^^^^^

-Imagine you manipulate a variable in both read and write in the main thread and in an ISR.
-When accessing this variable in the ISR, you may detect a userspace lock but you don't have any easy way to postpone the potential work required on this variable in the ISR context, as ISR are executed on external events.
-In that case, an easy way would be to slow down the ISR execution while the userspace thread is keeping the lock.

-This is what this syscall is doing: while a lock is set by the main thread, all the ISR of the task are postponed in the ISR queue, waiting for the lock to be release.
-This efficiently creates a critical section in the main thread with regard to the ISR thread.
+``sys_lock``: postpone the ISR while a lock is set by the main thread.
+This efficiently creates a critical section in the main thread with respect to the ISR thread.

 .. note::